cznic/ccir/README.md

 ----

-Diclaimer: Tested on Linux/64bit only.
+Disclaimer: Tested on Linux/64bit only.